Volcanic Dungeon

 Volcanic Dungeon is a role-playing video game designed by Roy Carnell and Stuart A. Galloway and released by Carnell Software for the ZX Spectrum, Dragon 32/64 and ZX81 computers in 1983.
 It is a follow-up to 1982's Black Crystal.

 Plot

-A war between the forces of good and evil has been won by the light and the dark goddess Methzar and the Snow Queen were both defeated.
-But the witch Magra has managed to escape with some of her army into the titular volcanic dungeon, taking with her a captive elfin princess named Edora.
+A war between the forces of good and evil has been won by the light, and the dark goddess Methzar and the Snow Queen were both defeated.
+However, the witch Magra has managed to escape with some of her army into the titular volcanic dungeon, taking with her a captive elfin princess named Edora.
 The task of a hero known as the Knight of Star Jewel is to hunt down and kill Magra, and to rescue Edora from her glass coffin.